Stacktape

 Each integration must specify:

-• priority determines order in which the integrations are evaluated by load balancer.
+• priority: A number that determines the order in which the integration rules are evaluated (from lowest to highest).

-• integration attached to myFunction which forwards requests with URL prefixed with /lambda-service/ to the function.
+• The second integration, which has a lower priority and is evaluated first, forwards any requests with a URL path prefixed with /lambda-service/ to a Lambda function.

 resources: